Electric motorcycles and scooters: 2010s

-In 2020, Juan Ayala, an urban planning design professor at Rutgers University, invented smartphone app based rentable e-scooter systems.
+In 2019, the Lark Streamliner, a streamliner motorcycle, was built to challenge a land speed record in its class.

-In 2021, Bobfleet, the electric motorcycle division of Bob Eco, launched its electric motorcycle to replace petrol fuelled motorcycles on the African continent.
+2020s

-In 2022, VinFast of VinGroup from Vietnam introduced 2 new models: VinFast Theon S and VinFast Feliz S.
+In 2022, VinFast of VinGroup from Vietnam introduced 2 new models, the Theon S and Feliz S.

 In 2023, Bobfleet introduce its next generation model: Model X gen2.

 Types

 A two- (or sometimes three-) wheeled powered vehicle if ridden with rider astride is termed a motorcycle; if it has a step-through frame with rider seated with feet on a floor panel it is a motor scooter.
 A smaller vehicle, typically just a deck to stand on with two (or three) wheels and a handlebar on a vertical stem is also termed a scooter; such scooters if unpowered are termed kick scooters, and e-scooters if battery powered.
 E-scooters are made available for hire by several companies in a scooter-sharing system.

 Power source

-A restriction on the range of electric motorcycles and scooters is the requirement to cram enough electrical energy into their small frames.
+Since electric motorcycles and scooters have relatively small frames, they typically have short ranges, restricted by the volume available for energy storage.

 Most electric motorcycles and scooters are powered by rechargeable lithium ion batteries, though some early models used nickel–metal hydride batteries.

 Alternative types of batteries are available.
 Z Electric Vehicle pioneered use of a battery with lead electrodes and an electrolyte of a liquid low sodium silicate compound, a variation on the classic lead–acid battery invented in 1859 and still used for electrical power in internal-combustion-engine automobiles, that compares favorably with lithium batteries in size, weight, and energy capacity, at considerably less cost.

 EGen says its lithium-iron phosphate batteries are up to two-thirds lighter than lead-acid batteries and offer the best battery performance for electric vehicles.